maxgrenderjones/streamutils/README.md

 Note that to use them, you have to use the `sh` variable of the `streamutils` package which returns `wrap`-ed versions of the real `sh` functions.

-Alternatively, you can instlal from the source by running:
+Alternatively, you can install from the source by running:

     python setup.py install